Bristol Bay Fisheries Report: June 21, 2024

 Naknek-Kvichak

-Naknek and Kvichak fishing fleets brought in just 611 fish yesterday, for a season total of 1,605 fish.
-The average drift delivery was 28 fish.
+Naknek and Kvichak fishing fleets caught no fish yesterday, their season total remaining at about 1,605 fish.
 So far, drifters in the Naknek and Kvichak Rivers have caught 44.4% of the season’s total catch.
 Setnetters on the Kichak have caught 44.6% of the season’s catch and setnetters on the Naknek have caught 11%.

-The Naknek tower crew has started counting, and 30 spawners have made it upstream as of this morning.
+The Naknek tower crew counted 96 spawners yesterday, bringing their total to 366 fish so far.

+Counts from the Kvichak tower crew have begun, with 114 fish counted yesterday and a total of 186.

 An inshore run of approximately 15 million sockeye is expected across the Naknek/Kvichak district this season.